davidjkling/davidjkling.github.io/README.md

-# Repo for Personal GitHub page
+# Repo for Personal GitHub hosted page

 Just a super simple single-page responsive template built for personal sites and portfolios.
 Feedback, bug reports, and comments are not only welcome, but strongly encouraged.